Historical colours, standards and guidons: Kingdom of Prussia

-King Frederick II - known to history as Frederick the Great - ascended the throne of Prussia in 1740.
-Shortly thereafter he began to issue colours of a new pattern to the infantry regiments of the Prussian Army.
+Shortly after king Frederick the Great ascended the throne of Prussia in 1740, he began to issue colours of a new pattern to the infantry regiments of the Prussian Army.
 Under the new regulations, each regiment received two flags per battalion.
 The first battalion carried the King's Colour (leibfahne) and one Regimental Colour (regimentsfahne), while the second battalion carried two regimentsfahnen.
 The Leibfahne had a white field and the Regimentsfahne had a field in the distinguishing colour of the regiment.
 In the center of both colours was a circular tablet bearing the crowned Prussian eagle under a scroll inscribed Pro Gloria et Patria (For Glory and Fatherland), all within a wreath surmounted by the royal crown.
 The corners were decorated with crowned royal cyphers (FR for Fredericus Rex) The colours of the wreath, crown and cyphers could be either gold or silver.
 Unusually, Prussian infantry colours were longer at the hoist than on the fly, measuring 140 by 120 centimetres.
 Cords and tassels were silver and black.
 The colours were made of silk, with insignia painted on.
 The colours of the regular infantry regiments remained virtually unchanged from 1742 until 1806, when catastrophic defeat at the hands of Napoleon all but destroyed the once-proud Prussian Army.
 When new flags were issued to the reconstituted army beginning in 1811-12, their design was based on the original pattern, but with a number of modifications.

 In cavalry formations, the same pattern prevailed, with the 1st Squadron or Battalion of cavalry (Cuirassier and Hussar since 1744) regiments carrying the King's Standard (Leibstandarte) and a Squadron Standard (Eskadronsstandarte).
 Dragoon regiments had swallowtailed standards (Leibfahne and Eskadronsfahne) in unit colours.
 The Garde du Corps had a Roman styled vellixum standard carried solely by the 1st squadron, while the other squadrons carried lances with the eagle finial.